Showing posts with label Cheltenham Pioneer Cemetery burials. Show all posts

 Mr Brough

-The Brough's were also impacted by the whirlwind, especially Mr Brough's tomato patch.
+The Brough family were also impacted by the whirlwind, especially Mr Brough's tomato patch.
 The Electoral Rolls of the time have Ellen Mary, Elsie Lillian and Horace Walter at Bay Road, Cheltenham.
 On Point Nepean Road, Cheltenham we have Charles, Charles Richard, Florence Elizabeth, George John and Mary.
 All the men were market gardeners and the women, no matter what they actually did, had home duties as their occupation.
-This is the family - Charles Brough married Mary Evans in 1875 and they had nine children - Florence, Ada, Clara, George, Charles, Horace, Ellen, Stanley and Amy.
+This is the family - Charles Brough married Mary Evans on December 25, 1875 at Ballarat; the service was conducted by the Congregational Minister at the residence of the parents of the bride.
+Charles and Mary had nine children - Florence, Ada, Clara, George, Charles, Horace, Ellen, Stanley and Amy.
 All the Broughs from the Electoral Roll are from this family and Elsie (nee Crittenden) is the wife of the eldest son George.
 It seems likely then, that as George and Elsie had a different address that the Broughs had two properties one on Point Nepean Road and the other on Bay Road, and this is confirmed by Charles' Probate papers - he had two farms one of 20 acres and the other 28 acres.
 I cannot tell you at which property the damage to the tomato patch occurred.
-(18)
+(19)

 Death notice of Charles Brough

 Charles, who died on May 15, 1920 and Mary on July 11, 1923 are buried at the Cheltenham Pioneer Cemetery in a double grave with Charles' parents John and Sarah (nee Morton) Brough.
-John died on November 14, 1892 and Sarah on December 31, 1902.
-Charles' death notice noted that he was from Whitby Cottage, Bay Road, Cheltenham and that he was one of the Eight Hours Pioneers.
+John, a stonemason, died on November 14, 1892 and Sarah on December 31, 1902.
+John's death notice noted that he was from Whitby Cottage, Bay Road, Cheltenham and that he was one of the Eight Hours Pioneers.
 This was movement by stone masons and other building trades to gain the eight hour working day, with eight hours rest and eight hours recreation, which they did in 1856.
-(19)
+(20)

 Death notice of John Brough